What is STEER?

 Who does STEER represent?

-Our diverse membership includes 18 of the largest operators in the Eagle Ford Shale region including: Anadarko, Baytex, BHP Billiton, Chesapeake Energy Corporation, ConocoPhillips, Cheyenne Petroleum, Devon, Encana, EnerVest, EOG Resources, EP Energy, Marathon Oil, Murphy Oil, Noble Energy, Pioneer Natural Resources, SM Energy, Statoil and XTO.
+Our diverse membership includes some of the largest operators in the Eagle Ford Shale region including: Anadarko, Baytex, BHP Billiton, Chesapeake Energy Corporation, ConocoPhillips, Cheyenne Petroleum, Devon, Encana, EnerVest, EOG Resources, EP Energy, Marathon Oil, Murphy Oil, Noble Energy, Pioneer Natural Resources, Sanchez Energy Corporation, SM Energy, Statoil and XTO.

 As an organization, STEER aims to ensure the development of the Eagle Ford’s energy resources is accomplished in a manner that is mutually beneficial to the industry and communities throughout South Texas.

 Welcome to the South Texas Energy & Economic Roundtable’s website!
 I’m Omar Garcia, the President of STEER.
 It’s our mission to serve as the bridge connecting the oil and natural gas industry to South Texas communities.
 STEER will work to ensure that all stakeholders throughout the Eagle Ford Shale region are able to effectively maximize opportunities in a responsible and collaborative way.